GamesCrafters/GamesmanNova/README.md

 ### Why?

 While I like C, it is minimal and unergonomic.
 Sometimes you have to realize that your system is not embedded, and that you can afford yourself certain luxuries.
-And sometimes you have to realize that you would not even have to pay that much to have them.
+And sometimes you have to realize that even if your system were embedded, you should still use Rust.

 Rust makes it easier to: